p-serna/Nanorods/README.md

 ## Getting started

-A simple way to start is by following jupyter notebook (mainvsNRs.ipynb) were the workflow has been aranged.
+A simple way to start is by following jupyter notebook (mainvsNRs.ipynb) where the workflow has been aranged.

 The folders containing adquired images and videos have to follow the structure
 ```